Why is there a need to be cautious?

 I advise any member of the public who is considered to be a high or moderate risk to make use of a Video Consultation to help reduce the risk of a face-to-face appointment.
 I've had great success in managing a wide range of pain complaints though video sessions and, if needed, patients may choose to switch between face-to-face appointments and video consultations in an effort to limit the overall number of face-to-face sessions.
 This advice is also relevant for members of the public that are a low risk but may be in a household where someone is shielding.
 For information on who is considered high or moderate risk please see the NHS website.

 I ask all patients to act responsibly.
 If you or members of your household are showing signs of a COVID-19 infection please let me know.
 I understand the restrictions may be an inconvenience, but should you withhold this information and then attend a clinical session, then you’re putting me, and the patients I subsequently treat at risk.

 What can I expect at a Clinic-Based appointment?

 The day before your appointment you will receive an email with a link to my online COVID 19 screening form.
 This must be completed before the day of your appointment to confirm you’re able to attend.
 If the form hasn’t been returned then your appointment will be changed to a Video Session.
-You’ll be required to wear a face covering for the duration of the session, and on arrival for a clinic-based appointment patients will need to wash their hands using soap and water for the recommended 20 seconds (for information on the advice around hand washing please see the NHS website).
+You’ll be required to wear a face covering for the duration of the session, and on arrival for a clinic-based appointment patients will need to sanitise their hands or wash them using soap and water for the recommended 20 seconds (for information on the advice around hand washing please see the NHS website).
 If you have any concerns to wearing a face covering please let me know.